 - Don’t choose someone because of their titles but because they know you.

-- Don’t wait till last minute, secure the letter in advance.
+- Don’t wait till the last minute, secure the letter in advance.